erjand/technical-interviews/StudyNotes/README.md

 # Study Notes

 This document is a high-level overview and roadmap to prepare for technical interviews.
+It does not address System Design preparation or topics.

+Overall, I have tried to keep the document short by providing information about the things to study rather than the study material itself.
+The [Resources](#resources) section at the end of the document is an attempt at curating a list of quality resources for additional study.

-Some portions are still WIP, but I am mostly happy with the structure and content.
+Some portions are still WIP.

 ## Table of Contents